Ayline1695/why-did-the-chicken-cross-the-road/README.md

 - Create Obstacle constructor
 - Draw obstacles in game.js
 - Move obstacles in game.js
 - Move player in game.js
 - Check Collisions  in game.js
 - Check game result in game.js
+- Add time and print it in game.js
+- Create bonus constructor and check bonus in game.js
+- Create scoreboard in main.js
+- Pause game in game.js
+- Add audios, img and fonts

 ## Backlog
-- Time limit (must cross in less than 2 min)
+- Time limit (must cross in less than 1 min)
-- Space limit (looses a life if leaves the screen)
 - Bonus life (extra life if eats a randomly generated corn)
+- Username registration and scoreboard (to compete again other players)
+- Pause game
 - Sounds and visual effects (when collides, looses or wins)
-- User registration and scoreboard (to compete again other players)

 ## Links